ukhsa-collaboration/LOMA/README.md

 - At least 100 GB of storage
   > ℹ️ Storage requirements
   > - The pipeline installation requires 100 Mb of storage.
-  > - Combined the defaukt databases use ~XX GB of storage
+  > - Combined the default databases use 120 GB of storage
-  > - Containers require a total of XX GB of storage.
+  > - Containers require a total of 11 GB of storage.
   > - The pipeline generates a variable number/size of input files, depending on input size and quality.
 Generally this ranges from 30-60 Gb.
   > - The pipeline output generates ~200 Mb of output files per-sample.